 2.1 What legislation governs the enforcement of arbitration proceedings in Japan?
+Were there any significant changes made to that arbitration legislation in the past year?

-The Arbitration Act governs the enforcement of arbitration

-agreements in Japan.
+The Arbitration Act governs the enforcement of arbitration agreements in Japan.
 It was enacted in 2003 and became effective on March 1, 2004.
+During the year 2010, there was no significant change to the Arbitration Act.
 The English translation of the Arbitration Act is available at the following website (please note that this English translation may have not reflected the amendments made after 2003): www.kantei.go.jp/foreign/policy/sihou/arbitrationlaw.pdf.

-2.2 Does the same arbitration law govern both domestic and international arbitration proceedings?
-If not, how do the laws differ?
+2.3 Does the same arbitration law govern both domestic and international arbitration proceedings?
+If not, how do they differ?